HumbleSpark/nextjs-deploy-experiment/README.md

 ## Todo

 - [ ] Upload assets to GCS from Docker image.
-- [ ] PRs action to deploy to separate project for branch previews.
 - [ ] Middleware / reverse proxy for skew protection (pointing at specific hash deploy via headers).
 - [ ] Hook this up to Remote Cache.
 See how Docker build caching is.
 - [ ] Better UI for managing deployments.
 Simple, Vercel like (google cloud authentication; summary view with whats live in canary/all-traffic, with datacenter tags; list of commits with message + branch info; promote to canary; promote to all-traffic; rollback from canary).